Using the Media Player module you can play your Google Drive Audio and Video media files inside your WordPress website.

 From the next Advanced Options, You can customize your media player and files depending on what’s going on in your mind.

-- Show Playlist Button: Show/hide the playlist toggle button in the player controls.
+• Show Playlist: Show/hide the playlist in the player.

-- Playlist Position: Select the playlist position in the player (Bottom, Left, or Right)
+• Playlist Position: Select the playlist position in the player (Left, Right, or Bottom)

 Step-5: Configuring Notifications Tab